-- the proposed communication strategy and plan to ensure consistent external communication; and - any additional information that the home authority may request for its analysis.
+- any potential obstacles to the write-down and/or conversion into equity of internal TLAC and any additional actions to be taken by the host authority that may need to be taken into account; - the proposed communication strategy and plan to ensure consistent external communication; and - any additional information that the home authority may request for its analysis.

-The home authority should inform CMG members of the action being taken.
+The home authority should inform CMG members of the action being taken and the communication plan.

-Guiding Principle 17: Home authority consent
+Guiding Principle 18: Home authority consent

-Where the consent of the home authority of the resolution entity is required to trigger internal TLAC 19 the host authority should - once it has reached a determination that the material sub-group has reached PONV - provide the home authority with sufficient time, for example 48 hours, to decide whether to consent to the write-down and/or conversion into equity of internal TLAC.
-Consistent with guiding principle 14, communication and coordination between home and host authorities should commence as early as possible and well in advance of making a determination that the material sub-group has reached PONV.
+Where the consent of the home authority of the resolution entity is required to trigger internal TLAC 16 the host authority should - once it has reached a determination that the material sub-group has reached PONV - provide the home authority with sufficient time, for example 48 hours, to decide whether to consent to the write-down and/or conversion into equity of internal TLAC.
+Consistent with guiding principle 15, communication and coordination between home and host authorities should commence as early as possible and well in advance of making a determination that the material sub-group has reached PONV.